 In the midst of our enthusiasm to be helpful, it’s important to know what we stand for while also being considerate of the healthcare environment.

 Our Vision, Mission, & Core Beliefs

 Gamers Outreach is a for-purpose organization that provides equipment, technology, and software to help patients cope with treatment inside hospitals.
 We exist to inspire and heal patients through play.
 We believe in a world where technology is used to help prioritize the patient experience alongside research and care.

 This sense of purpose is guided by five tenets:

 We are video game enthusiasts on a mission to help our fellow gamers in hospitals.
 We are stewards of an organization that serves as a source of relief for hospital patients, and a conduit for video game enthusiasts to give back through their passion.
 We have dedicated ourselves to ensuring Gamers Outreach is a trusted charity for gamers and those supported by our work.
 We are committed to games being used for good.
 We are a gaming brand that enables interactive experiences in hospitals.

 - We inspire and heal through play.

 We believe access to recreation helps enrich a person’s quality of life.
-This is especially evident while a person is being treated in a healthcare environment.
+This is especially evident while a person is receiving care in a hospital setting.
 Our organization provides resources that help make video game content readily available and easy to manage in hospitals.

 - Why do we do it.